 - Payment Scheduling – Being able to schedule payments automatically or ahead of time is a great perk of online bill pay.
 This helps you pay bills on time and helps avoid forgetting about an important bill.

 There are many ways you can pay your bills online for free.
-Here are a handful of my favorites:
+Here are six of my favorites:

 (1) Right from your Checking Account: Banks today offer free online bill pay for anyone who signs up for a checking account.
 One nice feature is that even if the company you are submitting the payment to doesn’t accept electronic payments your bank will send out a paper check on your behalf.
 The money is deducted from your account immediately and you have documentation that the payment was made.
 Many banks that offer online bill pay also offer mobile bill pay too.
 And if you want to pay somebody that doesn’t accept electronic payments, banks will cut a paper check and mail it for you.